SIP Business Lines Ecotel Networks

 The per-minute pricing model is fairly self-explanatory, with a set rate per minute of usage.

 A channelized pricing model typically provides nearly unlimited minutes on a set number of channels, or call paths.
 For example, a company can purchase 10 channels and make use of unlimited minutes on those channels, but can only have 10 simultaneous calls.

 Many companies already use VoIP within their PBX on the Local Area Network (LAN) to connect to IP phones.
-SIP Trunking also uses VoIP to take advantage of shared lines, such as a company’s Internet connection, to allow cheap ambien no prescription more flexibility in communications.
+SIP Trunking also uses VoIP to take advantage of shared lines, such as a company’s Internet connection, to allow more flexibility in communications.
 Traditional legacy systems, that aren’t already VoIP-capable, can be connected using common VoIP gateways to take advantage of SIP trunking and reap the significant cost benefits.

 SIP vs ISDN lines

 Sip is the future technology ( VoIP) like Skype calling and Facebook calling features.

 SIP will take over all ISND lines in the near future and all communications within business and homes will use some level of SIP connection.

 Commercially SIP is 90% lower to install vs BT/Virgin media ISND lines into a premise.

 Commercially SIP can save a business up-to 60% on monthly ongoing line rental costs.